shaikezam/preem/README.md

 **beforeEach**: receives a callback function that can perform operations before each *when*, *then* function

 **when** \ **then**: function to perform manipulations on DOM elements, need to called to *iCanSeeElement* that receives:
-- el - can be function or element.
+- el - can be function or element:
-   - function - receives as paramater *app* the can serach for element via *jQuery* or with the *document* global object
+   - function - receives as parameter *app* that can serach for element via *jQuery* or with the *document* global object.
-- isNotEqualTo - test *checkIf* paramter is not equal to another parameter (only Primitive types).
-- isIncludes - test *checkIf* array contains a parameter.
-- isNotIncludes - test *checkIf* array don't contains a parameter.
-- isDeepEqualTo - test *checkIf* object is equal to another object.
-- isNotDeepEqualTo - test *checkIf* object is not equal to another object.
-- **inMyCriteria** - test *checkIf* object\s is not in predefined condition, need to pass the function as the 1st argument - see example in next.
+   - object - receives three parameters: *id*, *class* and *tag* for searching and element in the DOM
+- action - mostley need to be in the then function (for better *TDD*), receives constants's Preem actions (more will come in future):
+   - Preem.CONSTANTS.ACTIONS.CLICK
+   - Preem.CONSTANTS.ACTIONS.PRESS
+   - Preem.CONSTANTS.ACTIONS.TYPE

 #### start function: